 For anyone that suffers from one of these attacks, you need to find a way to tell the difference between anxiety and a stroke, and you need to also know how to avoid letting your fear of stroke increase the frequency and severity of your anxiety attack symptoms.

 Anxiety is Not Always Mental

 The most important thing to understand is that anxiety is not just a problem with the way you think.
 It also affects the way you feel.
 It can cause chain reactions that lead to symptoms so pronounced they feel like you are suffering from a stroke.
-To get a better understanding of what these symptoms are and how they interact, take my anxiety test now.

 The key thing to understand is that the symptoms can be so similar that you should still strongly consider seeing a doctor.
 Only a doctor can provide you with a diagnosis, and when it comes to your health there is nothing you should leave to chance.

 But the symptoms of anxiety are very real, and many of them resemble a stroke-like experience, for example:

 - Feeling like limbs or muscles cannot move.

 - Blurry vision or dizziness.

 - Sudden feeling of doom.

 Those are "brain symptoms" that could occur in a stroke.
 There are also “heart symptoms” (such as chest pains and rapid heartbeat) that may cause someone to feel like they are having a heart attack.
 Heart attacks and strokes are very different, but moments of pure fear it may feel like they're one in the same.